feathersjs/docs/authentication/readme.md

 ### Authentication Over REST

 For REST the token needs to be passed with each request.
-Therefore if you did `.configure(rest())` in your Feathers app, the auth plugin also includes a [special middleware](https://github.com/feathersjs/feathers-authentication/blob/master/src/middleware/index.js#L34-L73) that ensures that a token, if sent, is available on the Feathers `params` object by setting it on `req.feathers.token`.
+Therefore if you did `.configure(rest())` in your Feathers app, the auth plugin also includes a [special middleware](https://github.com/feathersjs/feathers-authentication/blob/master/src/middleware/index.js#L34-L73) that ensures that a token, if sent, is available on the Feathers `params` object that is passed to services and hooks by setting it on `req.feathers.token`.

 > **ProTip:** The `req.feathers` object is special because its attributes are made available inside Feathers hooks on the `hook.params` object.